open-mmlab/mmocr/docs/en/user_guides/useful_tools.md

 pip install fvcore
 ```

-The script to calculate the FLOPs and Parameters is used as follows.
+The usage of the script to calculate FLOPs and the number of parameters is as follows.

 ```shell
 python tools/analysis_tools/get_flops.py ${config} --shape ${IMAMGE_SHAPE}